Krabbe disease is a rare genetic disorder of the nervous system. It is a type of brain disease called leukodystrophy.

 Globoid cell leukodystrophy; Galactosylcerebrosidase deficiency; Galactosylceramidase deficiency

-The body needs this substance to make myelin, the material that surrounds and protects nerve fibers.
-Without it, myelin breaks down, brain cells die, and nerves in the brain and other body areas do not work properly.
+The body needs this enzyme to make myelin.
+Myelin surrounds and protects nerve fibers.
+Without this enzyme, myelin breaks down, brain cells die, and nerves in the brain and other body areas do not work properly.

 Krabbe disease can develop at various ages: